frederikprijck/limesurvey-plugin-raygun-pulse/README.md

 # limesurvey-plugin-raygun-pulse
 A plugin to allow Raygun pulse integration in your limesurvey surveys.
+See: https://raygun.com/products/real-user-monitoring

 ## LimeSurvey support
 This plugin was built for LimeSurvey version 2.06 and does only support versions up to 2.50.